 Final Application Deadline: June 27, 2019

 This master's degree prepares you for a career in instructional design.
-Delivered fully online, the program features work-friendly scheduling and takes one-and-a-half years to finish.
+Delivered fully online, the program features work-friendly scheduling and takes 16 months to finish.

 In that time, you will learn to design, implement and assess educational programs, such as online courses, professional development seminars and how-to modules for products and services.
 You will also learn how to develop instructional games and simulations, allowing you to educate people and organizations through play-based learning.

 Along with practical course work, you will explore the theoretical components of curriculum design: how and why people learn what they learn and the best ways to deliver it.

 - Design and prototype educational games and simulations